-The Lead beneficiaries and the beneficiaries have the possibility to award contracts to subcontractors.
+The Lead beneficiaries and the beneficiaries shall conclude contracts with subcontractors if applicable as a result of procurement/tender procedures.
 Subcontractors are neither beneficiaries nor associates, and are subject to the procurement rules set out in the Guidelines.

 5. PARTNERSHIP REQUIREMENT